“Why am I being Charged?”

 Measure A has no sunset date.

-The County Park Dist assessment, otherwise known as Proposition A, will sunset in June of 2019.
+The County Park District assessment, otherwise known as Proposition A, concluded in June of 2019.

-There is no sunset date for the Measure A assessment.
+There is no sunset or end date for the Measure A assessment.

 You may visit the Treasurer and Tax Collector’s website, or you can call them directly at (888) 807-2111